Pandawan/CloseAllTabs/README.md

 Quickly close all tabs on chrome (with a few more options)

 ## TODO:
-- Add shortcuts using `background.js`
 - Build extension and add to GitHub Releases
+- Make nice readme with pics